ringo/ringojs/README.txt

         java -Dhelma.modulepath=myapp,mylibs -jar run.jar

-importJar(jarfile)
+addToClasspath(jarfile)

-    This function adds a jar (Java archive) to the classpath. by default, all jar files in the lib directory are included in the classpath.
+    This function adds a jar file or directory to the classpath. by default, all jar files in the lib directory are included in the classpath.
 You can add also other jar files by starting helma with